National Institute of Technology, Tiruchirappalli: Orion

 The Orion is the lecture hall complex for the undergraduate students and consists of twenty-four large lecture halls.
 Each hall can accommodate around two hundred students and consists of projectors and televisions to make the lectures interactive.
 The shape of the Orion building is number eight.
-A decommissioned MIG-23 jet, presented by the Indian Air Force to the institute, is installed near the Orion building.
+A decommissioned MIG-23 jet, presented by the Indian Air Force to the institute, is installed behind the Orion building.

 Central Library

 NIT Trichy has a modern central library with more than two and a half lakh of documents consisting of technical books, reports, standards, compact disks and back volumes of journals.
 The library subscribes to more than two hundred print periodicals, more than five thousand e-Journals and more than six hundred e-books besides a holding of around eighteen thousand back volumes of journals.
 The library also contains around two lakh books in the Book Bank scheme.
 The institute is holding membership with British Council Library, Chennai.
 They are also holding membership with Developing Library Network, New Delhi and providing Inter-Library Loan services to the users.
 The library also provides air-conditioned and Wi-Fi enabled reading halls.
 It is situated opposite to the civil engineering department building.
 The building also houses the Centre for Entrepreneurial Development and Incubation (CEDI).
-The old library building temporarily houses the Indian Institute of Management, Tiruchirappalli.
+The old library building temporarily housed the Indian Institute of Management, Tiruchirappalli.